security-notes/infobyte-faraday-wiki/Faraday-CSV-importer-(Beta-version).md

  -w Faraday's workspace where all the information will go to.

+ --username  Username of an Admin User.
- --username y --password Username and Password of an Admin User.
+ --password  Password of an Admin User.

- Here you have an Example
+Here you have an file example.

-Create a file called file.csv.

-Paste this inside: